 The Spacious Word: Cartography, Literature, and Empire in Early Modern Spain (University of Chicago Press, 2004)

-“The Philippines and the Body Politic: The Transpacific Cartography of Vicente de Memije” in Transpacific Engagements: Exchange, Translation, and Visual Culture in the Age of Empires, 1565–1898, Edited by Florina H. Capistrano-Baker, et. al. Los Angeles: Getty Research Institute, Forthcoming.
+“The Philippines and the Body Politic: The Transpacific Cartography of Vicente de Memije” in Transpacific Engagements: Exchange, Translation, and Visual Culture in Entangled Empires, 1565–1898, Edited by Florina H. Capistrano-Baker, et. al. Los Angeles: Getty Research Institute, 2020.
+49-59.
+4554 words.